LiamJDesmond84/LiamJDesmond84/README.md

 - ⚡ I'm currently trying to learn as much as possible
 - 👯 I’m looking to collaborate with other content creators
-- 🤔 I’m always looking for any input on new technologies and improving the skillset I already have
+- 🤔 I’m always looking for any input on new technologies and improving the skillsets that I've already learned
 - [<img align="left" alt="LiamJDesmond84 | LinkedIn" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" />][linkedin]<= My LinkedIn